mandelbro/blueprintjs/readme.md

 ### this.construct()
-The build method gets called automatically when the viewController is initialized and is the ideal place for:
+The construct method gets called automatically when the viewController is initialized and is the ideal place for:

 - registering elements of the module